Bring on ALL the Butterflies! Create a Spring Fantasy with Simon Says Stamp Die-Cuts: Crafty with Caly

 WATCH THE VIDEO:

-I hope you enjoyed this project!
-Thanks so much for being here today! ~Caly
+I hope you enjoyed this card!
+Thanks so much for visiting today! ~Caly

 SUPPLIES: